6 min read

 It’s a remarkably versatile framework allowing communication pipelines in hybrid cloud microservice architectures, between local applications, and among Docker containers.
 Built-in resource multi-tenancy allow you to run both processing and messaging services in the same cluster and on the same nodes.

-MapR Streams consumers will automatically load-balance across partitions, enabling the application to scale linearly with increasing data rates, and the stream can be queried directly with the results integrated with the output of any microservice app in the pipeline.
+MapR Event Store consumers will automatically load-balance across partitions, enabling the application to scale linearly with increasing data rates, and the stream can be queried directly with the results integrated with the output of any microservice app in the pipeline.

 In addition, we recommend reading the Streaming Architecture: Ideal Platform for Microservices Chapter of our Streaming Architecture: New Designs Using Apache Kafka and MapR Streams book, written by Ted Dunning and Ellen Friedman.